GiyoMoon/EVE-js/README.md

 - `MCserverFlags` are all the java flags which are used to start the server.
 They are inspired from [here](https://aikar.co/2018/07/02/).
+- `MCserverPath` is the internal path to the Minecraft server.
+Should only be changed if you are in a development environment.
+- `MCautoShutdown` whether to automatically shut down the Minecraft server when no users are online.
+- `MCshutdownAfter` after how many **minutes**, when no player is online, the server should be shut down.
 ## Starting the container
 EVE gets automatically builded and deployed on [Docker Hub](https://hub.docker.com/r/giyomoon/eve) and can be pulled from there.